sithusss/diabete-prediction-ICT1920066/README.md

 **How to Run the Model**

-1. Launch the Jupyter Notebook
+1. Launch the Jupyter Notebook (You should have a latest python version after 3.10

 2. Open the notebook file